Join Our Email List

 It can also give you a headache, make you feel weak or make you feel sick to your stomach.

 In some cases, paralytic shellfish poisoning can even kill you.

-What can you do about paralytic shellfish poisoning?
+What should I do if someone has paralytic shellfish poisoning?

-Call the Northern New England Poison Center at 1-800-222-1222 or chat now if you think you have eaten shellfish harvested from a red tide area or if you are experiencing the symptoms listed above.
+Call the Northern New England Poison Center at 1-800-222-1222, chat online or text POISON to 85511 if you think you have eaten shellfish harvested from a red tide area or if you are experiencing symptoms.

 If there is red tide, state authorities will close shellfish harvesting in the area and put out a red tide advisory.
 Do not harvest or eat shellfish from a closed area.
 Cooking the shellfish will not make them safe to eat.

 Stay safe by buying shellfish only from reputable fish markets and restaurants.
 If you harvest shellfish yourself, do not harvest in closed areas.
-You can get lists of areas closed due to red tide from the Maine Department of Marine Resources and the New Hampshire Department of Environmental Services.
+You can get lists of areas closed because of red tide from the Maine Department of Marine Resources and the New Hampshire Department of Environmental Services.